ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Package design

 \subsection{Relationship to the QCA package}

-Figure~\ref{fig:fig2} illustrates the TSQCA workflow and its integration with the \texttt{QCA} package.
-TSQCA operates as a wrapper that iteratively calls \texttt{QCA} package functions for each threshold value and aggregates results into a structured S3 object.
+Figure~\ref{fig:fig2} illustrates the ThS-QCA workflow and its integration with the \texttt{QCA} package.
+ThS-QCA operates as a wrapper that iteratively calls \texttt{QCA} package functions for each threshold value and aggregates results into a structured S3 object.

 Below is simplified R code illustrating this relationship: